The Importance of Sustainability

 In 2015, the United Nations proposed its 17 Sustainable Development Goals – commonly known as SDGs – designed to achieve world-wide sustainable development by 2030.
 These were adopted by leaders of more than 150 countries around the world, and may provide the 360 degree framework to deliver inclusive prosperity.

-With this bold objective, organizations are asking the million dollar question – what’s the progress been like so far?
-One thing that is certain is that organizations have come to the correct conclusion that this initiative must be corporate-led.
+With this bold objective, organisations are asking the million dollar question – what’s the progress been like so far?
+One thing that is certain is that organisations have come to the correct conclusion that this initiative must be corporate-led.

-Organizations are quickly looking into their opex to identify key areas to focus on which will contribute to this sustainability initiative.
+Organisations are quickly looking into their OpEx to identify key areas to focus on which will contribute to this sustainability initiative.
 A new report by Greenpeace shows US tech giants are increasingly buying into renewable energy.

 Facts such as these may leave the leaders of small and medium-sized organizations in a state of perplexity.
 How to be good corporate citizens towards the environment without turning off all their computers?

 This leaves the daunting question: “Where to start?”

 How can organisations reduce their environmental impact while still receiving the IT services their operations depend on?

 Start by taking a baseline measurement of where you are today, making incremental improvements, and measuring the impact you’ve had.
 Greening information technology is probably the most formidable change that an organisation can undertake.
 Moving to a model where you design and operate your infrastructure to minimise ecological impact takes the involvement of virtually every part of a company.

 The answer to that question is, THE CLOUD.
 But not just any cloud or it wouldn’t make much of a difference.